SmartTokenLabs/TokenScript/README.md

 ## Don't we already have a front-end for tokens?

-Yes, it's called Dapp websites.
+Yes, it's called DApp websites.
 But it's not portable and secure.

-If everything the user wanted to do with that token is done on a dapp website, that token isn't very useful on other Dapps.
+If everything the user wanted to do with that token is done on a DApp website, that token isn't very useful on other DApps.
 People used to cut out token functions, shoe-horn it to ERC20 or ERC721 to make it portable.

-TokenScript of a token is like making _the dapp of the token_ portable and usable across multiple dapps.
+TokenScript of a token is like making _the dapp of the token_ portable and usable across multiple DApps.
 It further secures it with a sandboxed and code signed model.

 The [TokenScript design paper](https://github.com/AlphaWallet/TokenScript/releases) outlines why TokenScript has to be portable for Tokenisation.
 The authors of the design paper holds that there is no tangible benefit of using blockchain without tokenisation.